 When you think about cheese producing nations then France or Switzerland immediately spring to mind.
 However, in Belgium you will also find several hundred different cheeses, many from artisanal cheese makers.
 The news about the quality of Belgian cheese is now filtering through to the retail and gastronomy sectors.

-You will come across more and more Belgian cheeses as part of a cheese selection.
+You will come across more and more Belgian cheeses as part of a refined cheese selection.
 Some award-winning restaurants now offer only Belgian cheese.

 The current trend towards celebrating 'terroir' – produce from your own region – is having an impact on cheese as well as beer.